Frequently Asked Questions

-Housing placement for new students (first-year students in the Class of 2025 and transfers) is a different process than housing selection for returning students.
-As long as new students have completed their housing preference form (which is due on June 15, 2021), there are no further action steps required.
+Housing placement for new students is a different process than housing selection for returning students.
+As long as new students have completed their housing preference form there are no further action steps required.

 First-year students will be housed in a commons with the rest of the students in their assigned First-Year Seminar (FSEM).
 Once FSEMs are sorted into commons, we will utilize the information you shared about yourself in the housing preference form to place you with a roommate(s) and in a room in your commons.

 The Commons Transfer process will open on April 1, and applications are due April 15.
 If you are interested in living in a commons building other than your own OR with students currently living in another commons, you will be required to request a transfer.

 All sophomores will be entered into a Commons Housing Selection process for their own current commons OR the commons for which their approved transfer application was accepted.
 As a reminder, the buildings within each commons where first-year and sophomore students live are as follows:

 - Ciccone Commons: Curtis Hall, Drake Hall, and 102 Broad Street

 - Hancock Commons: Bryan Complex, 113 Broad Street, and 94 Broad Street

 - Mabel Dart Colegrove Commons: Stillman Hall, West Hall, Jane Pinchin Hall, and 104 Broad Street